spwhitton/consfigurator/doc/guide.rst

 latest version number of the data -- i.e., the version of the data that the second function would return if executed.

-Consfigurator will call the first function to find out if it needs to call the first rather than just using its cache.
+Consfigurator will call the first function to find out if it needs to call the first rather than just using its caches.
 The first function should return nil if it can't obtain the prerequisite data on this host, perhaps because it can't decrypt the store.
-A return value of t represents a request to Consfigurator to call the second function rather than relying on any cached values, bypassing the versioning system.
+If a prerequisite data source wants to effectively bypass caching and provide fresh data every time Consfigurator deploys the host, it can use ``GET-UNIVERSAL-TIME`` as its first function.

 Versions are compared using ``dpkg --compare-versions``.